Solar plant from above with green mountains and blue sky in the background.

 Local engagement

-We develop, build and manage projects for long-term success.
+We develop, realise and manage projects for long-term success.
 We highly value community partnerships – not only by providing jobs for the construction and operation of the facilities on site but also by generating local social value.

 Three people in business clothes are standing in a solar park on a green grass field and are talking to each other.